The Dark Side of Medicine: What Causes Physician Burnout?

 Physician burnout is also greatly influenced by administrative strain.
 To care for patients, doctors must frequently spend a lot of time on paperwork, electronic health records, and other administrative duties.
 This task can be very stressful for medical professionals who go into the field to treat people, not to fill out paperwork.

-Another element that can contribute to physician burnout is a lack of autonomy.
+Another element contributing to physician burnout is a need for more autonomy.
 Physicians may lose interest and motivation if they believe they have little control over their profession.
 This situation could make you feel helpless and less like you accomplished anything.

 A stressful work environment is the last factor that might significantly contribute to physician burnout.
 Due to the nature of their work, the need to make life-or-death choices, and the need to deliver the best treatment possible, physicians may experience significant stress levels.
 People who work in stressful specialties like emergency medicine or critical care may find this particularly difficult.